xfredcox/notes.xfredcox.com/java primer.md

 **Instance Variables (Non-Static Fields)** - Variables declared without the *static* modifier, belong to the instance and are independent from the class.

 **Class Variables (Static Fields)** - Declared with the *static* modifier, this tells the compiler there is exactly one copy of this variable, independent on how many instances use it.
-You could additionally use the *final* keyword to prevent the variable from ever changing.
+Add the *final* keyword to prevent the variable from ever changing.

+**Local Variables** - Variables defined within the scope of a method, and therefore not visible from outside.

+**Parameters** - Arguments of our methods.

 ### Item 2: Define the structure of Java class